gvwilson/thirdbit/src/fiction/in-heck/index.md

 Um, if you'll excuse me a moment…?"

 "By all means."
-The Operator stepped aside.
+The Operator waved her toward the bushes.

 Back straight and head held high,
-Maddy got three steps toward the bushes when a small voice said, "Can I go too please?
+Maddy got three steps toward the bushes when a small voice said, "Excuse me."
-'Cuz I *really* need to."

-Maddy opened and closed her mouth as her sister walked past, her expression saying more clearly than words how angry she was.
+Maddy opened and closed her mouth as her sister marched past her, the expression on her face saying more clearly than words how angry she was.
 Maddy sighed.
-This day couldn't get any worse.
+This day just couldn't get any worse.

-Five minutes later she, Sindy, and Gumption had joined the rest of the party, who were sitting or standing near the front of the wagon depending on their inclination and body shape.
+When she, Sindy, and Gumption were done their business they joined the rest of the party, who were sitting or standing near the front of the wagon depending on their inclination and body shape.
 "It ain't the stupidest thing anyone's ever done," Thoughtful said,
 "But it sure ain't the smartest."

-Special Blazes shrugged.
+Special Blazes nodded.
-"Ain't the worst thing that's ever happened.
-As soon as we get to Sandy Bend you're headed straight back home.
+"We'll send word back to your folks as soon as we get to Sandy Bend.
+They must be worried sick.
+Meanwhile,
-Why don't you give 'em the tour?"
+why don't you give 'em the tour?"
 He nodded at the domed building.
 "It was solid enough the last time I passed through."